codedman/100-days-of-code/r1-log.md

 Tsharpdevelopers account was my default account this time.
 I tried out MS Edge browser; was cool though ;)

-### R1D2
+### R1D2 dec 20,2019

 Still on the basics of HTML.
 Completed 9/28 of the Basic HTML and HTML5 section of the freecodecamp curriculum.We move!!

-### R1D3
+### R1D3 dec 21,2019

 Still on the basics of HTML.
 Completed 14/28 of the Basic HTML and HTML5 section of the freecodecamp curriculum.We move!!

+### R1D4 dec 22,2019

+Still on the basics of HTML.
+Completed 23/28 of the Basic HTML and HTML5 section of the freecodecamp curriculum.We move!!